 Meanwhile, white nationalism doesn't face the same level of persecution that Black liberation receives.
 Racists and fascists that subscribe to Trumpism are considered "patriots."
 But Black people seeking a level playing field are labeled as treasonous.
 One side has resorted to rioting as a last resort.
 The other looked at insurrection as a first solution.

 Over 50 years after his death, Dr. King's message of peaceful resistance is a patronizing jab at the Black community.
 His philosophy isn't a factor when barbaric bigots are looking to harm us.
-Instead, it's as a pseudo restraining order to thwart our attempts at seeking change and potential retaliation.
+Instead, it's a pseudo restraining order to thwart our attempts at seeking change and potential retaliation.

 For many Americans, Dr. King was a Civil Rights Superman.
 Unfortunately, his stance has become the movement's kryptonite.